Alawapr/Alawapr/README.md

 <div align="center">

 <br />
-I mostly code in C#, sometimes in other languages.
+I mostly code in Rust and C#, sometimes in other languages.

 <br />